What Would Happen If We Got Rid of Daylight Saving Time?

 Get Reader’s Digest’s Read Up newsletter for more fun facts, travel, humor, cleaning and tech all week long.

-As of this writing, daylight saving is not ending across the U.S. In March 2022, the Senate unanimously voted in favor of the Sunshine Protection Act, a bill that would make DST permanent.
-However, the House of Representatives did not vote on it.
-Senator Marco Rubio reintroduced the bill to Congress in early March 2023, but we’re still waiting to see if it will move forward.
+As of this writing, daylight saving time is not ending across the United States.
+However, Sen. Marco Rubio did reintroduce the Sunshine Protection Act, a bill that would make DST permanent, to Congress in early March 2023.
+We’re still waiting to see if it will move forward.

 What states are getting rid of daylight saving time?

-So far, only two states, Hawaii and Arizona, have opted out of DST, and that was back in the 1960s—but more changes have happened across the U.S. since.
-According to the National Conference of State Legislatures, 19 states, including Florida, Minnesota and Ohio, have passed legislation calling for permanent daylight saving time if allowed (federal law allows states to change to permanent standard time, but not DST).
-Both Oklahoma and Texas have pending legislation to make standard time permanent, but in each state it has passed in only one of the legislative chambers.
+So far, only two states, Hawaii and Arizona, have opted out of DST, and that was back in the 1960s—but more changes have happened across the United States since.
+According to the National Conference of State Legislatures, 19 states—including Florida, Minnesota and Ohio—have passed legislation calling for permanent daylight saving time if allowed.
+(Federal law allows states to change to permanent standard time, but not DST.)
+Both Oklahoma and Texas have pending legislation to make standard time permanent, but in each state, it has passed in only one of the legislative chambers.

 These movements to end DST aren’t just happening in the United States.
-In 2018, the European Parliament voted to eliminate the biannual clock change; however, no negotiations in the EU Council have started yet.
-So what would it look like if we all just gave up on changing our clocks?
+In 2018, the European Parliament voted to eliminate the biannual clock change; however, negotiations in the EU Council haven’t started yet.

 We all know that the day we spring forward into daylight saving time is one of the most unpleasant days of the spring season.
 Losing an hour of sleep overnight—what could be worse?
-The groggy morning afterward actually sees a spike in accidents and medical emergencies, which is why many are in favor of ending daylight savings so we don’t have to switch the clocks anymore.
-Here are the most common reasons people want to get rid of daylight saving time.
+The groggy morning afterward actually sees a spike in accidents and medical emergencies, which is why many are in favor of ending daylight saving time altogether.
+Here’s what would happen if there was no more daylight savings and the common reasons why people want to get rid of the practice for good.

 Better sleep